 Our Top Recommendations:

-- Fragrant Hot Pot @ North Hill Foodcourt.
+- Mala Hot Pot @ North Hill Foodcourt.
 This is amazingly good!
-This is so good, you can easily have craving for this.
+This is so good that you can easily have craving for this.
 Mix your own bowl with meat, fish, prawns and veggies.
 However go easy on the spice level… Best mala at NTU and maybe in Singapore! (update 2019: This place have moved to the other end of the foodcourt, but same nice taste!)

 - Indian food @ Canteen 13.
 Butter chicken, Bryani rice and Garlic Naan!
 Great Naan and great staff!